Kate Roberts - Head of Office

 Tamara Barnett - Project Leader

 Tamara brings experience from both Government and NGO sectors.
-As lead adviser on policing and crime to the Greater London Authority Conservatives, she wrote for the Leader of the Group, Andrew Boff, ‘Silence on Violence’ – a report on sex work and sex trafficking - and ‘Shadow City’ – an in-depth investigation into less understood forms of human trafficking.
+As lead adviser on policing and crime at the Greater London Authority, she wrote for the Leader of the Group, Andrew Boff, ‘Silence on Violence’ – a report on sex work and sex trafficking - and ‘Shadow City’ – an in-depth investigation into less understood forms of human trafficking.
 Following this work, they were both invited onto the ACPO Working Group on Prostitution and also presented oral evidence to the Joint Committee on the Modern Slavery Bill.

 Tamara has lobbied extensively for better policing around sex work and improving the response to human trafficking.
 As a result, under the umbrella of the Mayor’s Office for Policing and Crime, she drafted the national police protocols on handling cases involving sex workers and established the Trafficking Reduction Advisory Partnership (TRAP) for South London.